Azure Marketplace Service Providers Guide

 6. Become an Azure Marketplace service provider

-Log on to the Publication Platform and register to become an Azure Marketplace service provider.
-Please fill in the service provider registration information carefully, as shown below.
+Go to the Register to become an Azure Marketplace service provider page and carefully fill in the service provider registration information as shown below.

 Follow the instructions at Join the Microsoft Partner Network (MPN) to apply for an ID.
 This ID will mainly be used for post-release images or ARM templates.